tale-toul/ocp-aws/README.md

   * **master_count**; **infra_count**; **worker_count**.- Number of master (1 or 3), infra and worker nodes.

-* Terrafor needs to be initialize, only the first time it is used, for that use the following command in the terraform directory:
+* Terraform needs to be initialize, only the first time it is used, for that use the following command in the terraform directory:

 ```
 $ terraform init